The financial

 refer to a “bubble cycle” and look to another bubble as the only way to avert catastrophe and quickly restore

 growth to the economy.17 Others see a period of persistently weak growth.
-One thing

 is certain.
 Large capitalist interests are relatively well-placed to protect their investments in the downswing through all